RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/cybersec-intro.md

 ## Introduction

 With each passing day, robots become a more common part of our day-to-day lives.
-However, when studying robotics, very little time is devoted to make these systems secure.
+However, when studying robotics, very little time is devoted to making these systems secure.
 Roboticists are used to thinking about reliability or meeting performance requirements, but wondering how your system might be attacked is usually an afterthought.

 Sure, many systems don't have to worry about that.
 No one is going to attack a robotic arm used for research in some basement somewhere.
 But if you're working on developing drones for the US military, you might do well to check if your system is secure.
 If you don't secure your system and it gets attacked, very bad things can happen: